jts272/mp4-task-manager-gitpod/README.md

 1. Create the var in the `@app.route` of the view you wish to use to display the given data.
 In general, this is a Python list made using the Flask/SQLAlchemy `query` method on the imported model.
+   - Querying the DB returns a 'Cursor Object' or 'QuerySet'.
+It is better to convert them to Python lists.
 2. Pass this var into the `render_template()` e.g. `tasks=tasks`